clives/EndpointAnalytics/Readme.md

 Only for the post as we have only a few request per second in get.
-I would recommend to run it a few times (the first time, the result are kind of bad, depending one the OS,memory allocation,..)
+I would recommend to run it a few times (the first time, the result are kind of bad, depending on the OS,memory allocation,..)